grabaiforsea/GrabAIForSEA_ComputerVision/README.md

 This is a submission to Computer Vision challenge of ***AI For SEA*** competition organised by Grab.
 Given the Stanford Cars dataset [1], the goal is to recognise model and make from images of cars.

-The proposed approaches are based on deep learning for image recognition, including Bilinear Convolutional Neural Network (BiCNN) with and without data augmentation.
+The proposed approach based on deep learning for image recognition, particularly Bilinear Convolutional Neural Network (BiCNN) with data augmentation.

 ## Environment